Palm Beach Area Revisited: What We Loved (and What I Forgot About Florida’s Atlantic Coast)

 Atlantic vs. Gulf Coast Beaches

-So if your ideal vacation means calm, swimmable water every day, it’s something worth knowing.
-If you like beautiful ocean views, active water, and plenty to do beyond the beach, this area offers a lot.
+Therefore, if your ideal vacation means calm, swimmable water, you should consider the Gulf Coast.
+If you like beautiful ocean views, active water, and plenty to do beyond the beach, you should consider the Atlantic side.

 Things To Do: